 She's also got a hilarious doodle.
 Two words for you: lady chalk.

-Outside/In was produced this week by Sam Evans-Brown and Kathy Tu, and Taylor Quimby, with help from Hannah McCarthy, Justine Paradise, Nick Capodice, and Jimmy Gutierrez.
+Outside/In was produced this week by Sam Evans-Brown and Kathy Tu, and Taylor Quimby, with help from Hannah McCarthy, Justine Paradis, Nick Capodice, and Jimmy Gutierrez.
 Erika Janik is our Executive Producer.
 Maureen McMurray cuts the fringe of all the backpacks.

 Music in this episode by Poddington Bear, Blue Dot Sessions,